Muhuthu/Muhuthu/README.md

 - 👋 Hi, I’m @Muhuthu
 - 👀 I’m interested in intercting with other developers and sharing ideas..
-- 🌱 I’m currently equiped with web-development using html, css, and javascript I'm also learning python libraries ie flask, numpy and pandas.....
+- 🌱 I’m currently equiped with skills in mobile application programming using flutter framework and web-development using html, css, and javascript I'm also learning python libraries ie flask, numpy and pandas.....
-     Also I'm an undergraduate in Dedan Kimathi university of Technology taking Bachelor of Science in Information Technology also  I'm invovled in my machine learning club at my school
+     Also I'm an undergraduate in Dedan Kimathi university of Technology taking Bachelor of Science in Information Technology.

 - 💞️ I’m looking to collaborate with people intruged in problem solving and have the skills to do so and